megnergit/mecanum-buggy-esp32-e4/README.md

 ```

-Choose the right board and the port to upload the code.
+Choose the right board and the right port to upload the code.
 In my environment they are  following.

 |        |                        |
 |--------|------------------------|